NFCC Public Art Projects

 North Florida Community College Art Club members created a mosaic mural at NFCC’s Hardee Center for the Arts.

-Hall teaches Environmental Art at Florida State University and is lending her
+Hall teaches Environmental Art at Florida State University and lent her

 expertise in environmental themed art and mural creation to the project.